 Development has been the main threat to Orcutt’s spineflower, but threat from direct development is less of a concern now that it is included in regional habitat conservation plans such as the Multiple Habitat Conservation Plan for north coastal San Diego County cities.
 Other threats include impacts from recreation, indirect impacts from development, competition with invasive species, and an altered fire regime.
 Orcutt’s spineflower is also vulnerable to extinction from stochastic (chance) events because of its small population sizes and small number of occurrences.
 In order to ensure the continued existence of Orcutt’s spineflower, its habitat should be protected and enhanced.
 Additionally, non-native species should be managed to reduce competition and historical occurrences should be surveyed.

-CDFW participated in a study that resulted in a report titled Recovery and Management of Orcutt’s spineflower (Chorizanthe orcuttiana).
+CDFW participated in a study that resulted in a report titled Recovery and Management of Orcutt’s spineflower (Chorizanthe orcuttiana) (PDF).
 The most recent Orcutt's spineflower Five-Year Review was released by the U.S. Fish and Wildlife Service in December of 2007.

 CDFW may issue permits for Orcutt’s spineflower pursuant to CESA, and you can learn more about the California laws protecting Orcutt’s spineflower and other California native plants.
 Populations of Orcutt’s spineflower occur in CDFW’s South Coast Region.
 More information is also available from the U.S. Fish and Wildlife Service Species Profile for Orcutt’s spineflower.